Academics and the First Year Program

-In their first year, students will take two Madison courses per semester: MC 111-112, “Identity and Community: An Approach to Writing,” and MC 201-202, “Introduction to the Study of Public Affairs.”
+In their first year, students will take two Madison courses in the fall semester: MC111, “Identity and Community: An Approach to Writing,” and MC201, “Introduction to the Study of Public Affairs.”
 Students will have one Madison course in the spring semester: MC202, "Introduction to the Study of Public Affairs II."

-A two-semester sequence of writing-intensive seminars, MC 111-112 introduces students to significant questions and problems in the humanities, drawing primarily on humanities-based texts such as novels, autobiographies, histories, essays, and films.
+MC 111 introduces students to significant questions and problems in the humanities, drawing primarily on humanities-based texts such as novels, autobiographies, histories, essays, and films.
 While each seminar is concerned with the overarching theme of identity and community, individual sections pursue this theme in a variety of historical, cultural, and intellectual contexts.

-The first year of Madison also features our introductory course in the social sciences (MC 201?202: Introduction to the Study of Public Affairs).
+The first year of Madison also features our introductory course in the social sciences (MC 201: Introduction to the Study of Public Affairs).
 The course introduces students to some of the political, economic, and social dimensions of American civilization, and how they shape our approach to public affairs.
 During the second semester, students focus on selected issues in American and international public affairs, particularly as these are reflected in contemporary public debates.
-For example, one major theme in MC 202 has been nationalism and identity, which can include questions such as: Why are there growing national and ethnic conflicts in a changing post-war world?

 During either the junior or senior year, at least one semester is spent in an internship with an agency, organization, business, or legislative office, instead of in the classroom.
 The College believes that it is important that our students spend at least three months interning in an organization and a position that interests them and gives them a chance to apply what they have learned in the classroom to the policy world.
 Apparently, employers think so too.
 Many of our graduates have developed excellent job contacts through the organizations in which they interned.